cnath12/vpclognanalyzer/README.md

 Then compare your outputs with the expected results in `test_data/expected/`.

+## Limitations

+- Only supports VPC Flow Log Version 2
+- Only analyzes destination port and protocol for tagging
+- No support for custom flow log formats
+- Limited to predefined protocols (TCP, UDP, ICMP)

 ## Error Handling and Logging
 The program includes comprehensive error handling and logging:
 - Invalid file formats